anan-dad/learning_curve_prediction/README.md

 # Learning curve prediction

-Predict learning curves of CNN performance on CIFAR10 dataset as a course project in University of Freiburg.
+Predict learning curves of CNN performance on CIFAR10 dataset as a course project.

 # Dataset and paper